amushtaev/gatsby-starter-netlify-cms/src/pages/blog/70-video-marketing-statistics-for-2020.md

   - video advertising
   - YouTube ads
   - statistics
-seo_title: 70 Surprising Video Marketing Statistics for 2020 You Must Know
 metadescription: Discover the latest video marketing statistics to see which advertising platforms you should use to promote your business with video ads.
-focus_keyphrase: video marketing statistics
-seotitle: 70 Surprising Video Marketing Statistics for 2020 You Must Know
 ---
 <!--StartFragment-->